doiim/waku-chat-vue-plugin/README.md

 - `messageAgeToDownload`: (number) (optional) - Max age of messages in milisseconds which messages would be downloaded when user connects to chat.
 Default not considering age of messages.
 - `showSystemMessages`: (boolean) (optional) - Show or not system messages.
 Default not show.
 - `userChangeNick`: (boolean) (optional) - Allow users to change their nicknames.
+- `theme`: ('light' | 'dark') (optional) - Choose a theme, it will affect colors. if none is chosen light it will be chosen
-- `cssConfig`:(Object) (optional) - Allow you to change css.
+- `styleConfig`:(Object) (optional) - Allow you to change css.
 ALl of them are optional, if you don’t set any of them, a default value will be applied.
 They are:
   - colors:(Object) - Allow you to change colors of components.
-    - header: (Object) - Allow you to change colors from header.
-      - main: (string) - main color.
-      - text: (string) - text color
-      - btn: (string) - buttons color
-      - btnHover: (string) - buttons hover color.
-    - room: (Object) - Allow you to change colors from room components.
-      - btn: (Object) - Allow you to change colors from room button.
-        - text: (string) - text color.
-        - textHover: (string) - text hover color.
-      - dropdown: (Object) - Allow you to change colors from room dropdown.
-        - main: (string) - main color.
-        - text: (string) - text color.
-        - hover: (string) - hover option color.
-        - selected: (string) - selected option color.
-    - subHeader: (Object) - Allow you to change colors from sub header.
-      - main: (string) - main color.
-      - text: (string) - text color.
-      - textHover: (string) - text hover color.
-      - editName - Change color for change name input
-          - main - main color
-          - placeholder - placeholder text color
-          - text - text color
-          - disabled - disabled color
-    - loadBtn: (Object) - Allow you to change colors from load button.
-      - main: (string) - main color.
-      - hover: (string) - hover color.
-      - text: (string) - text color.
-      - textHover: (string) - text hover color.
-    - loadingBtn: (Object) - Allow you to change colors from loading spinner.
-      - main: (string) - main color.
-      - text: (string) - text color.
-    - openBtn: (Object) - Allow you to change colors from open button.
-      - main: (string) - main color.
-      - hover: (string) - hover color.
-      - text: (string) - text color.
-      - textHover: (string) - text hover color.
-    - sendBtn: (Object) - Allow you to change colors from send button.
-      - main: (string) - main color.
-      - hover: (string) - hover color.
-      - text: (string) - text color.
-      - textHover: (string) - text hover color.
-      - disabled: (string) - disabled color.
-    - input: (Object) - Allow you to change colors from message input.
-      - main: (string) - main color.
-      - placeholder: (string) - placeholder text color.
-      - text: (string) - text color.
-      - disabled: (string) - disabled background color.
-      - response: (Object) - Allow you to change colors from response preview on input.
-        - main: (string) - main color.
-        - text: (string) - text color.
-        - user: (string) - user name color.
-        - close: (string) - close button color.
-        - closeHover: (string) - close button hover color.
-    - minimizeBtn: (Object) - Allow you to change colors from minimize button.
-      - main: (string) - main color.
-      - hover: (string) - hover button color.
-    - chat: (Object) - Allow you to change colors from chat content.
-      - myMessage: (Object) - Allow you to change colors from use messages.
-        - main: (string) - main color.
-        - user: (string) - user name color.
-        - text: (string) - text color.
-        - response: (Object) - Allow you to change colors from response.
-          - main: (string) - main color.
-          - user: (string) - user name color.
-          - text: (string) - text color.
-      - otherMessage: (Object) - Allow you to change colors from others messages.
-        - main: (string) - main color.
-        - user: (string) - user name color.
-        - text: (string) - text color.
-        - response: (Object) - Allow you to change colors from response.
-          - main: (string) - main color.
-          - user: (string) - user name color.
-          - text: (string) - text color.
-      - systemMessage: (Object) - Allow you to change colors from system messages.
+    - light: (Object) - Allow you to change colors of light theme.
-        - main: (string) - main color.
+      - primary: (string) - main color.
+If not set it will be blue [rgba(41, 79, 204, 1)]
-        - text: (string) - text color.
-      - reaction: (Object) - Allow you to change colors from reaction.
-        - main: (string) - main color.
+      - secondary: (string) - second color.
+If not set it will derive from primary color.
-        - text: (string) - text color.
+      - tertiary: (string) - third color.
+If not set it will derive from primary color.
-      - timestamp: (string) - timestamp text color.
+      - quaternary: (string) - forth color.
+If not set it will derive from primary color.
-      - interactIcons: (Object) - Allow you to change colors from interact buttons (like and reply).
+    - dark: (Object) - Allow you to change colors of dark theme.
-        - main: (string) - main color.
+      - primary: (string) - main color.
+If not set it will derive from light primary color.
-        - text: (string) - text color.
-        - hover: (string) - hover color.
-        - textHover: (string) - text hover color.
+      - secondary: (string) - second color.
+If not set it will derive from primary color.
-    - background: (string) - Allow you to change background color.
+      - tertiary: (string) - third color.
+If not set it will derive from primary color.
-    - border: (string) - Allow you to change border color.
+      - quaternary: (string) - forth color.
+If not set it will derive from primary color.
   - shadows: allow you change shadows from component
     - openedComponent: (number) - shadow from the hole chat
     - messageBalloon: (number) - shadow from the message balloon